openwrt/packages/net/banip/files/README.md

 * Auto-add the uplink subnet or uplink IP to the local allowlist
 * Provides a small background log monitor to ban unsuccessful login attempts in real-time
 * Auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
+* Auto-add entire subnets to the blocklist Sets based on an additional RDAP request with the monitored suspicious IP
 * Fast feed processing as they are handled in parallel as background jobs
 * Per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
 * Automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
-* Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or wget
+* Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or full wget
 * Supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
 * Deduplicate IPs accross all Sets (single IPs only, no intervals)
 * Provides comprehensive runtime information